Zytekaron/hypixel-utils/README.md

 ### Sorting Members

-By default, members are sorted by their rank, then by their weekly guild xp contribution.
+By default, members are sorted by their guild rank, then by their weekly gexp contribution.
-You can change this by modifying the `sorted` constant in `function programMembers`, and calling these: `byRank` `byJoined` `byDailyXP` `byWeeklyXP` `byChallenges` `byUsername`.
+You can change this by modifying the `sorted` constant in `function programMembers()`, and calling these: `byRank` `byJoined` `byDailyXP` `byWeeklyXP` `byChallenges` `byUsername`.
 You must call these functions when passing them into the `combine` function.
 By default, these functions sort in ascending order, but you can pass in `-1` to reverse it.